NEW: Death toll rises to 144; almost 300 people injured

 The quake, which struck Tuesday, injured 291 people and rattled many celebrating a religious holiday.

-More than 20 people are missing, and authorities are checking into reports of people trapped in collapsed buildings, the Philippines News Agency reported.
+Dozens of people were missing, and authorities were checking into reports of people trapped in collapsed buildings in Cebu and Bohol, the agency reported.

 The quake was centered about 620 kilometers (385 miles) south-southeast of Manila, near Catigbian, and its depth was 20 kilometers (12 miles), according to the U.S. Geological Survey.
-The Philippines disaster council gave the temblor a slightly higher rating: 7.2 magnitude.
+The Philippines disaster council gave the temblor a slightly higher rating, 7.2 magnitude, than the USGS.

 Tuesday was a national holiday, the beginning of the Muslim festival of Eid al-Adha.

-There was no widespread threat of a tsunami, the Pacific Tsunami Warning Center said.
-It warned that earthquakes this large can sometimes cause tsunamis within 100 kilometers of the epicenter.
+There was no widespread threat of a tsunami, the Pacific Tsunami Warning Center said, but it warned that earthquakes this large can sometimes cause tsunamis within 100 kilometers of the epicenter.

 Tourist Robert Michael Poole said he was riding a bike in Bohol when the earthquake struck and cracked the road in front of him.